tesslins/cut_and_run/README.md

 ## Future steps forward

 * Full adaptive mobile site with swipe-through capability to move through routes
-* Migrate to PostGreSQL database (includes PostGIS for storing spatial data)
 * User ability to receive routes by e-mail and share route information on social media